Who's Responsible For IoT Security?

 Just check the status as of today (Score:2)

 Hacked devices are the result of a "tragedy of the commons" because the internet is shared.
 The only real resolution to these problem has been proven to be regulation.
 Now, some people find the "dreaded r-word" to be too offensive to consider but the reality is that the free market cannot solve this problem because it doesn't have a strong enough feedback loop that would compel companies to invest in strong security.
-So, if you follow this logic, it's ultimately the lack of regulation by lawmakers that i
+So, if you follow this logic, it's ultimately the lack of regulation by lawmakers that is responsible.
+Then again, we could go even further and say it's the fault of the people who voted them into power.
+In conclusion, it's the fault of idiots, likely the same idiots buying this insecure shit.

+> It's largely not the individuals purchasing the insecure IoT devices who are directly harmed by the security holes.

+I agree that most of the harm is indirect.
+Botnets hosted on various IoT devices are an issue.
+Another issue is the regulatory difficulty of embedding robust security in such devices.
+To quote from the Wikipedia article on encryption export controls:

 Per port firewalls.
 (Score:2)